This is it. You’ve made up your mind and decided to take the plunge to move to Japan and learn Japanese at a language school.

 Okinawa is a beautiful tropical island located south of Kyushu.
 Known for its stunning blue waters and unique culture, Okinawa is paradise on earth.
 If you want to get away from the urban lifestyle and experience a more relaxed and spartan lifestyle, then Okinawa is the place for you!

 If you’re still set on moving to Tokyo but have a budget to stick to, finding an affordable place to live is more challenging but possible.
-In general, entertainment districts such as Shinjuku and Shibuya are more expensive to live in due to their convenience and prime location in the city’s heart.
+Entertainment districts such as Shinjuku and Shibuya are generally more expensive to live in due to their convenience and prime location in the city’s heart.

 Some of the most affordable neighborhoods to rent an apartment or find a room at a share house are Nakano, Kamata, and Narimasu.